-Statewide uses daily unit prices to credit investment earnings to members' accounts.
-I consider this crediting rate policy adopted by the Trustee to be appropriate for a variety of reasons, including that it helps to limit cross subsidies between members invested in different options and between different sections of the Plan.
+The Plan uses daily unit prices to credit investment earnings to members' accounts.
+I consider this crediting rate policy adopted by the Trustee to be appropriate as it limits cross subsidies between members invested in different options and between different sections of the Plan.